 How I Do This:

-I use my budget spreadsheets and update them monthly.
+I use my budget spreadsheets and update them monthly (reviewing them weekly).
 I plan meticulously and keep track of everything I’m spending.

 6. Automate your payments

 Because minimalism embraces a simplified way of organizing your finances, it makes sense that you should automate as many of your payments under this budget.

 Automate your savings (e.g.: direct deposit into retirement accounts), debt payments (e.g.: auto debit your payment on the first of the month), and bill pay.

 The easier you can make your finances under this budget, the better.